bencemali/fheanor/examples/bgv_basics/Readme.md

 Furthermore, for the so-called "relinearization key" `rk`, which is required for multiplications, we have to choose a decomposition of all RNS factors into "digits".
 A large number of small digits will cause low noise growth, but larger key-switching keys and slower key-switching.
-The function [`fheanor::gadget_product::digits::RNSGadgetVectorDigitIndices::select_digits()`] will equally distribute all RNS factors across the given number of digits which is usually a reasonable choice.
+The function [`crate::gadget_product::digits::RNSGadgetVectorDigitIndices::select_digits()`] will equally distribute all RNS factors across the given number of digits which is usually a reasonable choice.
 Here, we choose 3 digits, which might be too low for complex scenarios, but is sufficient for this example

 ## Encryption and Decryption